 However, foreign shareholders in companies in Hamriyah Free Zone must pay attention to the taxation rules in their countries.

 Considering the Hamriyah Free Zone Authority allows for full foreign ownership in a company, the number of foreign investors opening companies here is very large.
 Even if they benefit from many tax exemptions in Hamriyah Free Zone, they must pay attention to the taxes they are liable to pay in their home countries.
-However, it is helpful to know that in case the UAE has signed double taxation agreements with the shareholder’s home countries, additional tax deductions or exemption are available.
+However, it is helpful to know that in case the UAE has signed double taxation agreements with the shareholder’s home countries, additional tax deductions or exemptions are available.

 If you want to open a company in Hamriyah and need more information on the taxation of foreign shareholders, please contact our company formation agents in Dubai.